immortal-forest/YT-Player/README.md

 Use media keys: play/pause, next, previous.

-Also to stop the player use `END` key.
+Also to stop the player use `F1` key.